gaqzi/reflections/notes/swe/write_git_commit_messages_properly.md

-# Write Git Commit Messages Properly
+# Write git commit messages properly

 Writing consistent commit messages helps you to weave a coherent story with your git history.
 Recently, I've started paying attention to my commit messages.
 Before this, my commit messages in this repository used to look like this: